Pat Outman

 Patrick Outman (born c.
 1992) is an American politician from Michigan.
-A member of the Republican, he is a member of the Michigan House of Representatives from the 70th district.
-Elected in 2020, he assumed office on January 1, 2021.
+A member of the Republican, he is a member of the Michigan House of Representatives from the 91st district.
+First elected in 2020, he the state House on January 1, 2021.

 Early life, education, and career

 Pat Outman was born around 1992 in Six Lakes, Michigan to father Rick Outman.
 In 2010, Pat graduated from Lakeview High School.
 Pat later earned a degree in business administration and legal studies from Ferris State University, where he graduated with honors.
 Outman worked for his family's excavating business and cattle farm.